Creating a More Diverse, Equitable, and Inclusive Workplace

 Compensation

 Employees who do the same work and have the same level of experience should be compensated equitably.
-Clear job descriptions and performance expectation metrics are central in equitable compensation models.
+Clear job descriptions and transparent performance metrics are central to equitable compensation models.
 Decisions about raises and promotions should be supported by employee merit, ability, and accomplishment.

 Recruiting